vaquarkhan/microservices-recipes-a-free-gitbook/README.md

 Leveraging the pieces of that practice that makes sense for me and getting most of the functionality benefits," says Ross Garrett.

 - https://searchmicroservices.techtarget.com/feature/Miniservices-may-deliver-much-to-microservices-purists-chagrin

+### Microservice vs Nanoservices

+Nanoservice is an antipattern where a service is too fine-grained.
+A nanoservice is a service whose overhead (communications, maintenance, and so on) outweighs its utility.
+Like Steve and others, Arnon concludes that Microservices is just another name for SOA

 ### What is BoundedContext